 Meet Megan (Meg) Xavier, the PX (People Experience) Advisor at Open Universities Australia.
 She sat down with us this month to chat about how she worked her way up in the career ladder at our organisation.

 Tell us your name and your role at Open Universities AustraliaI’m Meg Xavier and I am the People Experience (PX) Advisor here!

 What was your role when you started and how has it changed?I was the workforce planner in the Student Advisory when I first started, 6 years ago.
-Over time I expressed my interest of working in HR (Human Resources)and an opportunity came up to work in the People Experience team doing administration work.
+Over time I expressed an interest to work in HR (Human Resources) and an opportunity came up to work in the People Experience team doing administration work.
 Fast forward a couple years and I am now the advisor in the team.